 Monthly Unrecoverable Cost: $890,000 House

-- Investment returns are taxed unless sheltered in a TFSA.
-On the contrary, income from the appreciation of your primary residence is tax-free.
+- Capital gains income from the appreciation of your primary residence is tax-free.

-- A higher allocation to bonds will reduce returns, and your opportunity cost of home equity will go down.
-This will bring you closer to a 4% rule.
+- A higher allocation to bonds will reduce returns and decrease the opportunity cost of home equity.
+A large fraction of bonds in a portfolio will bring you closer to a 4% rule.

-- I didn’t factor in realtor fees or land transfer tax.
-These costs tilt in favor of renting.
+- I didn’t factor in realtor fees, legal fees and land transfer tax.
+These costs approach 5% of the home value when you sell.
+Renting eliminates this cost.

-- Frequent moves increase risk associated with house price volatility.
-Risk on housing is enhanced by mortgage leverage.
-The only thing worse than losing your own money is losing borrowed money.
+- Frequent moves increase the risk associated with house price volatility.
+Housing risk is enhanced by mortgage leverage.
+Losing borrowed money is worse than losing your own money.

-- Crazy bidding wars make it stressful to buy.
+- Bidding wars make it stressful to buy.
 In these wars, you may not be able to get a house inspection.
 When you buy “as is” you risk buying a disaster.

-- You need a stomach to handle the ups and downs of investing.
-Renting only makes sense if you use the excess cash to invest.
+- Renters need a tough stomach to handle the short-term ups and downs of investing in equities (stocks).

 - You won’t get evicted.

-- Flexibility to move is a form of freedom.
+- You have more flexibility to move, offering a form of freedom.

 - There exists cultural pressure (and a group of real estate agents) advocating ownership.
 This imposes a confirmation bias in favor of ownership.